 Recognize that some alternative energy sources have serious impacts on health as well.
-Our organizations are concerned about expanding biomass as an acceptable alternative energy source because of the impacts to health from the emissions.
-Biomass combustion currently uses feed stocks that have proven harm to human health: wood products, agricultural residues or forest wastes, and potentially highly toxic feed stocks, such as construction and demolition waste.
+The Lung Association remains greatly concerned about promoting expanding biomass combustion as an acceptable alternative energy source.
+Biomass combustion currently uses feed stocks that have proven human harm to human health: wood products, agricultural residues or forest wastes, and potentially highly toxic feed stocks, such as construction and demolition waste.
+These facilities are too frequently located in communities of color and low income communities, so the impacts often attack those who are most vulnerable to the emissions.
 If biomass is combusted, state-of-the-art pollution controls must be required.
+EPA must not assume that the impacts to health from the emissions will be adequately addressed through other regulatory processes particularly since those impacts likely threaten neighboring communities, including low income communities and communities of color.
+For example, the volume of traffic delivering fuel to these facilities and removing wastes add to the real-world burden of these plants.
+This added traffic pollution is not addressed in regulations reviewing boilers and energy generation facilities.